visualbis/VV-Docs/docs/admin-guide/getting-started/prerequisite/bi-platform-config/bobj.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-1. BOBJ Agent uses the Trusted Secret Key file mechanism to authenticate itself with the BOBJ.
-For this we need to generate and download the Trusted Secret Key for BOBJ authentication.
-Kindly follow the steps below:
+BOBJ Agent uses the Trusted Secret Key file mechanism to authenticate itself with the BOBJ.
+Generate and download the Trusted Secret Key for BOBJ authentication with the following steps:

- - Login to the BOBJ CMC
+1. **Log-in** to the **BOBJ CMC**
- - In the Central Management Console Screen, select Authentication from the top down list.
+ - In the **Central Management Console** Screen, select **Authentication** from drop-down list.
- - Select Enterprise from the menu list.
+ - Select **Enterprise** in the *Title* drop-down menu list.

  <div style={{textAlign: 'center'}}>
   <Zoom>